Tool to solve countdown numbers games automatically, e.g. to find a given number by performing operations on other numbers.

 Drawing 1, 2, 4, 11, 34, 152 allows players to find all solutions from 1 to 1006.

 dCode retains ownership of the "Countdown Numbers Game" source code.
-Any algorithm for the "Countdown Numbers Game" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Countdown Numbers Game" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Countdown Numbers Game" or any other element are not public (except explicit open source licence like Creative Commons).
+Any algorithm for the "Countdown Numbers Game" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Countdown Numbers Game" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Countdown Numbers Game" or any other element are not public (except explicit open source licence).
 Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.

 Reminder: dCode is an educational and teaching resource, accessible online for free and for everyone.